320 million years in the making

-The rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Upper Carboniferous period.
-Bands of Namurian sandstone, siltstone and shale are exposed in a spectacular fashion and here one can study an example of a sedimentary basin normally only visible under the sea.
+You’ll be fascinated to learn that the rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Upper Carboniferous period.
+You’ll experience this as visible bands of Namurian sandstone, siltstone and shale.
+This is an extraordinary contrast to the recent History of the Cliffs.

 Looking at the Cliffs of Moher one will notice individual horizontal layers of rock or strata.
 These layers are clearly defined bands of rock of different thickness.
 Each stratified layer signifies a separate cycle in the geological development of the Cliffs.
 The origins of these strata that form the Cliffs date back to over 300 million years ago, to the Upper Carboniferous period (327-299 million years ago).
 In that period much of Western Europe was covered in shallow warms seas.
 The area where the Cliffs of Moher now rise from the sea was a warm sub-tropical estuary, the mouth of a large river that flowed down to a shallow warm sea.

 Over millions of years this large river washed down deposits of silt and sand.
 Heavy rainfall created great floods which eventually blocked up the channels between the sandbanks that formed a river delta.
 As this occurred the river expanded to seek new channels to the sea, until this delta stretched out to the length of the present Cliffs of Moher.
 The lower deposits of sand and silt began compacted, turning into sandstone, shale and flagstone.
 These rocks which are the building blocks of the Cliffs of Moher were formed during the Namurian stage.
 River erosion, fluctuating sea levels and tectonic plate movement, meant that the rock layers were formed over five great cycles each of which added another stratified deposit on top of the last.